Keyboard shortcuts

 Effects

-The popular “useEffect” hook requires the second argument, preventing mistakes.
+The popular “useEffect” hook, differently from ReactJS, auto tracks dependencies, preventing mistakes.
 For listening to any changes, use "*".

 whack.ds.useEffect(function() {